Yegoroff/NConfig/README.md

 **NOTE:**<br/> You should set **Copy To Output Directory = Copy Always** for all your custom configuration files, otherwise they will not be copied to *Bin* folder and NConfig will not find them.

+#### Mergers

+If you are using your custom configuration sections [https://msdn.microsoft.com/en-us/library/2tw134k3.aspx (HowTo)], the default "merger" utilizes the first section it finds in the hierachy, discarding settings defined in more general ones.
+However, you can switch to your own merger type for each section seperately.
+You even can write your own mergers yourself!

+* AppSettingsMerger
+  Used for the <appSettings> section utilizing only <add> (you cannot remove a setting in higher config files) within all config files.

+* ConectionStringsMerger
+  Used for the <appSettings> section utilizing only <add> (you cannot remove a setting in higher config files) within all config files.

+* DeepMerger
+  Goes down the hierachy and tries to merge attributes also within properties.
+Merges collections (which need to implmenent IMergeableConfigurationCollection) via their key utilizing also <clear> and <remove>.

+* DefaultMerger
+  Uses the first occurance of the whole section in hierachy discarding anything in other config files.

+* PropertyLevelMerger
+  Uses the first occurance of any property in hierachy; does not merge sub-properties or attributes.

+You can set the merger via `NConfigurator.RegisterSectionMerger(new DeepMerger<TestConfigSection>());`

 #### Sample code from Samples\ConsoleTest:
 ```csharp
 	// Setup NConfigurator to use Custom.config file from Config subfolder.